apache/echarts-doc/en/option/component/data-zoom.md

 Specify whether to lock the size of window (selected area).

-When set as `true`, the size of window is locked, that is, only the translation (by mouse drag or touch drag) is avialable but zoom is not.
+When set as `true`, the size of window is locked, that is, only the translation (by mouse drag or touch drag) is available but zoom is not.

 ## throttle(number) = 100